-The brake system is provided with two brake fluid containers, one for each circuit.
-The brake fluid level should be checked at regular intervals and should be between the "Max" and "Min" marks.
+The brake system is fitted with a tandemtype brake fluid container with a section for each circuit but with the same filler hole.
+The brake fluid level should be between the "Max" and "Min" marks.

-(On a right-hand steered vehicle the clutch fluid container should be almost filled to the top with brake fluid.)
+(On a right-hand steered vehicle the clutch fluid container should be filled almost to the top with brake fluid.)

-Oil grade Viscosity Oil capacity Oil grade Oil capacity Hypoid oil SAE 80 All year round 0.6 litre 1.1 Imp. pints 1.3 U.S. pints For automatic trans- missions type A 1.2 litres 2.11 Imp. pints 2.53 U.S. pints
+Oil grade Viscosity Oil capacity Hypoid oil SAE 80 All year round 0.6 litre 1.1 lmp. pints 1.3 U.S. pints

+Oil grade Oil capacity ATF Type A or Dexron 1.2 litres 2.11 Imp. pints 2.53 U.S. pints